Intensive, consultation-based résumé writing:

 Look Like

 I don’t slap résumés into templates.
-Different fields involve different types of information.
+Different industries and specialties involve different types of information.
 The qualifications of different people in the same field may be best presented in different ways.

 But they’re all clean, plain-vanilla.
 Because nothing else will survive the electronic processing that résumés are subject to.
-I did demanding type and graphics projects for years for leading ad agencies and design studios.
-But “visually distinctive” résumés turn into garbage at the employer’s end.
-It has to be that way—no automated processing system could handle all the coding variations used for elaborate visual presentations.
+I did demanding type and graphics projects for years for leading ad agencies.
+But visually distinctive résumés turn into garbage at the employer’s end.

-With my experience, I can make clean, plain-vanilla look better than just about anyone else can.
+With my experience, I can make clean, plain-vanilla look at least a little better than just about anyone else can.

 read the details